 Harriet Porterfield‘s sweet and incredibly satiating Cranberry and Pistachio Energy Bars are quick-to-make compared to traditional energy bars.
 Create your own combination by swapping out ingredients depending on what you have in your pantry.

-Lindsay Cotter‘s gluten-free Cranberry Lentil Loaf With Maple Glaze recipe is definitely one to be thankful for and it’s super easy to make.
+Lindsay Cotter‘s gluten-free Cranberry Lentil Loaf With Maple Glaze recipe is one to be thankful for and it’s super easy to make.
 Black lentils create a meaty, hearty base speckled with chia seeds, vegetables, and bright red cranberries that provide a burst of flavor.
 It’s finished off with a sweet maple-mustard glaze that’s like icing on the cake … err, loaf.

 Source: Cranberry Almond Green Beans